konashevich/authorised_mempool/sanctioned_validators_paper.md

 *   **Case A: Compliant Validator.** When a transaction was simulated in a block built by a whitelisted address, the transaction executed successfully, and state changes (token transfers) were committed.
 *   **Case B: Non-Compliant Validator.** When the same transaction was simulated in a block built by a non-whitelisted address, the `SanctionGuard` modifier triggered a `revert`.
 The transaction failed, and no state changes occurred.

-This confirms that the application-layer enforcement mechanism functions as designed, providing a deterministic barrier against unauthorised validators.
+This confirms that the application-level enforcement mechanism functions as designed, providing a deterministic barrier against unauthorised validators.

 ## 7 Discussion

 ### 7.1 Mechanism Analysis and Economic Rationality

-The combination of Layer 1 and Layer 2 creates a robust defense.
-Layer 1 is the primary operational mode, ensuring efficiency and privacy.
-Layer 2 acts as the "fail-safe" that makes circumvention economically irrational.
+The combination of Tier 1 and Tier 2 creates a robust defense.
+Tier 1 is the primary operational mode, ensuring efficiency and privacy.
+Tier 2 acts as the "fail-safe" that makes circumvention economically irrational.

 If a user were to bypass the private relayers and broadcast a transaction publicly, a sanctioned validator might pick it up.
-However, due to Layer 2, that transaction will fail.
+However, due to Tier 2, that transaction will fail.
 The user pays for gas but achieves nothing.
-This aligns incentives: users are forced to use the compliant Layer 1 channel to ensure their transactions succeed.
+This aligns incentives: users are forced to use the compliant Tier 1 channel to ensure their transactions succeed.

 ### 7.2 The Regulated Perimeter